krptn/krypton/README.md

 import PySec
 ```
 # Build/Setup the extension:
 First please build openssl in the /openssl directory acording to their instructions.
+Also install the fips_module.